casinca/LLM-quest/README.md

 - Qwen GSPO (Group Sequence Policy Optimization)
 - Moonshot.ai's standalone QK-Clip technique (from MuonClip) and own Magnitude-QK-Clip variant
 - RLVR Reasoning with GRPO from scratch
-- Vision Transformer (ViT) from scratch
+- Multimodal Part 1: Vision Transformer (ViT) from scratch
 - RLHF with GRPO from scratch
 - Gemma 3 architecture from scratch
 - DeepSeek V3, R1 architecture from scratch